iamayush-26/DDoS-Attach-Detection/README.md

-🚨 DDoS Attack Detection in SDN using Entropy
+🚨 DDoS Attack Detection in SDN using Entropy</br>
 📌 Overview

 This project implements an entropy-based DDoS attack detection mechanism in a Software-Defined Networking (SDN) environment.
 The system leverages traffic randomness analysis to distinguish between normal network behavior and coordinated attack traffic, enabling early and accurate detection of Distributed Denial of Service (DDoS) attacks.